fangfufu/C-unformatter/README.md

 C-unformatter
 =============

-Remove out the whitespace in your source code to prove your masculinity.
+Remove whitespaces in your source code to prove your masculinity.

 Installation
 ------------